foreverfl/vscode/docs/nodejs/angular-tutorial.md

 Click on an extension tile above to read the description and reviews on the [Marketplace](https://marketplace.visualstudio.com).

-To find other Angular extensions, open the Extensions view (`kb(workbench.view.extensions)`) and type 'angular' to see a filtered list of Angular extensions.
+To find other Angular extensions, open the Extensions view (`Ctrl+Shift+X`) and type 'angular' to see a filtered list of Angular extensions.

 ![angular extensions](images/angular/angular-extensions.png)